Dependence of acoustic surface gravity on geometric configuration of matter for axially symmetric background flows in the Schwarzschild metric ~: Dependence of acoustic surface gravity on flow geometry -- Polytropic accretion

 \subsection{Variation of $\kappa$ with $\left[{\cal E},\lambda,\gamma\right]$}

-In figure 2., for a fixed set of $\left[{\cal E}=1.2,\gamma=4/3\right]$\footnote{Such a high value of ${\cal E}$ (`hot' accretion) has been considered to ensure that mono-transonic stationary solution passing through the inner sonic point is obtained for all three different geometrical configuration of the axisymmetric matter considered in this work.}, we plot the location of the inner type acoustic horizon (the inner sonic point $r_s$) as a function of the specific angular momentum $\lambda$ of the flow for mono-transonic stationary accretion solution for three different geometric configurations of matter as considered in the present work.
-It is observed that the location of the acoustic horizon anti-correlates with the specific angular momentum of the background axisymmetric flow.
-This is somewhat obvious because for greater amount of rotational energy content of the flow, accretion starts with smaller advective velocity and has to approach very close to the black hole event horizon to acquire the dynamical velocity sufficiently large to overcome the acoustic velocity so that the smooth transition from the subsonic to the supersonic state takes place.
+In figure 2, for a fixed set of $\left[{\cal E}=1.12,\gamma=4/3\right]$\footnote{Such a high value of ${\cal E}$ (`hot' accretion) has been considered to ensure that mono-transonic stationary solution passing through the inner sonic point is obtained for all three different geometrical configurations of the axisymmetric matter considered in this work.}, we plot the location of the inner type acoustic horizon (the inner sonic point $r_s$) as a function of the specific angular momentum $\lambda$ of the flow for mono-transonic stationary accretion solution for three different flow geometries.
+It is observed that the location of the acoustic horizon anti-correlates with $\lambda$.
+This is somewhat obvious because for greater amount of rotational energy content of the flow, accretion starts with smaller advective velocity and has to approach very close to the event horizon to acquire the dynamical velocity sufficiently large to smoothly overcome the acoustic velocity.